How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 You probably picked out your crib months ago, and it’s been patiently waiting in your baby’s room for this moment!
 Before putting baby to sleep in the crib, you need to make sure it meets safe sleep guidance.
 This includes:

 - No crib bumpers, pillows, stuffed animals, and toys.
 Basically, nothing apart from your baby should be in their crib.
 It may seem boring (or like a baby jail!) but it’s safer this way.
+When they’re younger, it’s a suffocation risk.
+But as they get older and start sitting/standing in their crib, this also prevents the use of props to help escape and climb out!

 - Ensure you have a firm mattress in the crib and have tight-fitting sheets that are carefully tucked in on all edges.
 The mattress should fit snuggly with no gaps between mattress and frame, and the crib mattress height should be age appropriate.